TechOverture is a directory of computing systems, services and resources important

 contact management and task management.

-The university holds you responsible for the messages sent to your student address.
-You
+The university holds you responsible for the important information sent to your student

-may set-up an automatic forward to some other address if you wish, but don't ignore
+address.
+You may set-up an automatic forward to some other address if you wish, but

 Daily news delivered to your inbox